When it comes to beloved holiday traditions, taking a tour of impressive holiday lights displays with hot chocolate in hand is high on the list.

 Location: Countryside Park on the Washington Township Recreation Campus, 895 Miamisburg-Centerville Road, Washington Twp.

-WinterFest, one of the Cincinnati area’s beloved annual traditions returned in 2017 after a 12-year hiatus.
-Visitors throughout the Southwest Ohio Region and beyond can experience Snowflake Lake Ice Skating on International Street, take in Charlie Brown’s Christmas Town, and enjoy Rivertown Wonderland as part of Kings Island’s WinterFest celebration.
-The park is transformed into 10 enchanting winter wonderlands featuring ice skating on the Royal Fountain, the Eiffel Tower will be transformed into a magical 314-foot tall Christmas tree, and there will be a number of rides to enjoy including Mystic Timbers.
-New this year – Carriage rides will allow you to take in the lights and sights of WinterFest atop a horse-drawn carriage.
-The experience features more than 5 million lights.
+WinterFest, one of the Cincinnati area’s most beloved annual traditions, returned in 2017 after a 12-year hiatus.
+Visitors throughout Southwest Ohio and beyond can experience Snowflake Lake Ice Skating on International Street, take in Charlie Brown’s Christmas Town, and enjoy Rivertown Wonderland as part of Kings Island’s WinterFest celebration.
+The park is transformed into 10 enchanting winter wonderlands featuring ice skating on the Royal Fountain, the Eiffel Tower transformed into a magical 314-foot tall Christmas tree and a number of rides to enjoy including Mystic Timbers.
+Carriage rides will allow you to take in the lights and sights of WinterFest atop a horse-drawn carriage.
+Overall, the experience features more than 5 million lights.

 Where: Kings Island, 6300 Kings Island Drive, Mason

 See Carillon Historical Park’s 65-acre campus transformed into a winter wonderland of sparkle, magic and holiday cheer.
-The Carillon Tree of Light with thousands of lights stands at 200 feet, affixed to the top of 151 foot tall Deeds Carillon that was dedicated in 1942 by Col. Edward A. and Mrs. Edith Walton Deeds as a gift to the Dayton community.
+The Carillon Tree of Light, decorated with thousands of lights, stands at 200 feet, affixed to the top of 151-foot tall Deeds Carillon that was dedicated in 1942 by Col. Edward A. and Mrs. Edith Walton Deeds as a gift to the Dayton community.
 The first concert played on the Carillon took place on Christmas Eve, 1941, just weeks after the attack on Pearl Harbor.
-The Tree consists of over 20,000 light bulbs on nearly 100 separate strands that come to life each night at dusk and blaze through until dawn for the entire month of December.
-Special activities include photos with Santa, carolers, model train displays, plus train ride, carousel ride and scavenger hunts for extra fee.
+The tree consists of over 20,000 light bulbs on nearly 100 separate strands that come to life each night at dusk and blaze through until dawn for the entire month of December.
+Special activities include photos with Santa, carolers, model train displays, train rides and scavenger hunts for extra fee.

 Times: Sunday-Thursday, 5-9 p.m.; Friday-Saturday, 5-10 p.m.